 All credit decisions approved or otherwise, applicable for the International Corporate Lending portfolio (including the CLO activities) are documented and retained, with suitable MCC minutes recorded or approval comments where decisions are made under delegated credit authorities.
 Retention of credit decisions are maintained for the lifetime of the credit facility, subject to any data retention regulation as outlined in the Data and Retention Policy.

-C) Dutch Mortgages Portfolio
+C) Dutch Mortgages Portfolio - Residential mortgages (owner occupied)

 i) Operating model